 RN to BSN

-The RN-BSN Program is offered to registered nurses who are graduates of an ACEN (formerly NLN) accredited associate degree or diploma program in nursing and leads to the Bachelor of Science degree in Nursing.
-This program offers the RN student the opportunity to acquire knowledge and skills needed for professional nursing practice in a wide variety of settings, and provides the educational foundation that is the basis for graduate study in nursing.
+The RN-BSN Track is offered to registered nurses who are graduates of an ACEN (formerly NLN) accredited associate degree or diploma program in nursing and leads to the Bachelor of Science degree in Nursing.
+This track offers the RN student the opportunity to acquire knowledge and skills needed for professional nursing practice in a wide variety of settings, and provides the educational foundation that is the basis for graduate study in nursing.
 Registered nurses who meet the admission requirements for the BSN program may complete the program in one calendar year of study.

 To meet the needs of working nurses, the classes are available through two options.
 All classes are available online and as well as one day a week at USC Upstate Greenville Campus.
 USC Upstate faculty will conduct all courses and will hold office hours at the Greenville Campus.